leo23/simples3/README.md

-#simples3
+#simpleoss

 ##Overview
-A fairly simple, decently quick interface to Amazon's S3 storage service.
+A fairly simple, decently quick interface to Aliyun's OSS storage service.

 It grew out of frustration with other libraries that were either written too pragmatically (slow), too bloatedly, or just half-done.